 Visitors to the Falls follow a circular route that leads down one side of the gorge by way of a very steep set of stair known as Jacob's Ladder.
 There are several viewpoints during the descent, giving good views across to the main waterfalls, which crash down the hillside to a height of over 300 feet.
 The nature trail falls within an SSSI (Site of Special Scientific Interest) and is a good example of a Sessile Oak woodland environment.

 You then cross the gorge via a lovely arching iron footbridge, and then ascend via stone steps, pausing at several viewpoints along the way for a closer glimpse at the falls.

 They made the mistake of killing a rich man, and his outraged friends set dogs to track the robbers to their lair, where they were captured.
 The men were hanged and the woman burned at the stake as a witch.
-The cave was then partially plugged to prevent it being used again for nefarious deeds!
+The cave was then partially plugged to prevent it from being used again for nefarious deeds!

 The Devil's Bridge Legend

 In reality, the first bridge was built 1075 - 1200 and was followed by a second bridge, built on top of the first, about 1753.
 Finally, an iron bridge was built atop both earlier bridges in 1901.

 Admission to the Falls is by way of a kiosk which is manned during daylight hours but is open via a coin-operated turnstile at other times.
 If you want to make a day of it, why not plan a trip via the Vale of Rheidol Steam Railway, which terminates only a four-minute walk from the Falls entrance.